AO Technical Commission Meet the Experts

 Wherever you are in the world, whatever your field of interest, Meet the Experts has something for you.

-Complex congenital and acquired deformities in the mandible, the midface, or cranium might require gradual correction with distraction osteogenesis.
-The CMF distractors are used for patients from birth to almost every age depending on the clinical situation.
-Callus distraction and final shaping along a guiding fixation allows the correction of complex deformities and filling of voluminous voids in bone structures.
-Virtual planning of the distraction vector for callus formation or bone transport as well as the fixation of the distractor and the final reconstruction are currently state of the art.
-Alberto Rocha Pereira presented exemplary cases and emphasized the wide variety of applications of CMF distraction in the mandible and midface area to solve different clinical problems to improve patients' outcomes.
+Complex congenital as well as acquired deformities in the mandible, the midface or cranium might require gradual correction with distraction osteogenesis.
+The treatment must be performed such that not only new bone can be formed and finally shaped for better fit, but also surrounding soft tissue can grow during the distraction procedure.
+CMF distractors are used for patients from the first days of live to almost every age depending on the clinical situation.
+Callus distraction and final shaping along a guiding fixation allows the correction of very complex deformities and filling of voluminous voids in bone structures.
+Virtual planning of the distraction vector for callus formation or bone transport as well as the fixation of the distractor and the final reconstruction are nowadays state of the art.
+Digital planning and simulation may even replace complex calculations, and the production of 3D bone models allow for the visualization and construct planning/testing.
+Alberto Rocha Pereira presented exemplary cases and emphasized the wide variety of applications of CMF distraction in the mandible and midface area to solve very different clinical problems to improve patient's lives.

 Comminuted fractures of the proximal phalanx are common injuries in horses and even though the prognosis for survival is guarded and complications are common, the currently recommended treatment is to immobilize the distal limb in a transfixation cast.
-Christoph Lischer, Fabrice Rossignol, and Jeffrey Watkins from the AO TC Large Animal Expert Group presented the biological bridge plating using the human LCP Distal Femur Plate that can provide a better alternative with fewer complications and better long-term outcomes.
-During the highly informative session, the three experts outlined the underlying principle, provided detailed information about surgical steps, and exemplified those in a practical demonstration on a bone model.
-Rossignol, the driving force behind this newly developed technique, underlined the necessary postoperative management including casting, adequate trimming, and shoeing to improve patients' outcomes.
+Christoph Lischer, Fabrice Rossignol and Jeffrey Watkins from the AO Technical Commission Large Animal Expert Group presented the biological bridge plating using the human LCP Distal Femur Plate which can provide a better alternative with fewer complications and better long-term outcomes.
+The plate is pre-contoured, low profile, and features combi holes along the shaft and threaded locking holes in the plate head.
+The left and right version of the human 9- and 11-hole plate has recently been approved for veterinary application, specifically for comminuted P1 fractures in horses.
+During the highly informative session, the three experts outlined the underlying principle, provided detailed information about surgical steps and exemplified those in a practical demonstration on a bone model.
+Rossignol, the driving force behind this newly developed technique, underlined the necessary post-operative management including casting, adequate trimming and shoeing in order to improve patient outcomes.
+More information and clinical cases can be found here.

 Elastic stable intramedullary nailing (ESIN) has become the method of choice for internal fixation of long bones in children and teenagers aged 4–14 years.
 However, ESIN treatment can also lead to complications like loss of reduction following push-out of the nails at the entry site, especially in unstable femoral shaft fractures.
 Nail migration with subsequent soft-tissue and skin irritation has been reported to be as high as 5–12%.
 In this Meet the Experts session, Unni Narayanan and Theddy Slongo, from the AO TC Pediatric Expert Group, presented in a hands-on session the best practices with ESIN to avoid complications in pediatric fracture treatment.
 Slongo explained the basic biomechanical principles of ESIN to provide stability: symmetrical bracing and 3-point contact.
 The two presenters shared femoral, tibial and forearm fracture cases with recommendations for preoperative planning as well as for correct insertion and positioning of ESIN.